 This is where it can start to get complicated because there are various elements of compensation you can pursue.
 Assuming that negligence has been proven and accepted you may be able to claim for:-

 If you lost a spouse, partner, child or member of your family then going forward, there might be significant financial challenges.
-Any loss of financial dependency is an added financial consequence which needs to be addressed when pursuing compensation.
+Any loss of financial dependency is an added financial consequence that needs to be addressed when pursuing compensation.

 In the event of the unlawful death of a loved one, you may be able to claim a bereavement award under the Fatal Accidents Act 1976.
 The level of compensation recently increased from £12,980 up to £15,120.
 As not all family members can apply for a bereavement award, it is important to take professional advice.

 In the event of death as a consequence of NHS negligence, we need to reiterate that any claim for compensation does not die with the individual.
 Whether or not the claims process had begun is irrelevant.
-If the individual’s death was as a consequence of NHS negligence, then either the deceased’s estate or remaining family can pursue a claim.
+If the individual’s death was a consequence of NHS negligence, then either the deceased’s estate or remaining family can pursue a claim.

 Here at Money Savings Advice, we have partnered with some of the UK’s leading Medical Negligence Claims management companies.
 They have already helped thousands of people claim compensation for the negligence they have incurred, and they can do the same for you.